srebrenik/sreb.io/docs/howto.md

 Srebrenik is distributed at no cost to anyone who donates cryptocurency to a list of known organisations.

-Srebrenik monitors a list of specific Polkadot addresses known to be owned and under the control of specific organisations which accept donations at those addresses.
+The Srebrenik faucet bot monitors a list of specific Polkadot addresses known to be owned and under the control of specific organisations which accept donations at those addresses.

 The current list follows:
 - `1x8aa2N2Ar9SQweJv9vsuZn3WYDHu7gMQu1RePjZuBe33Hv` see: https://twitter.com/ukraine/status/1498547710697345027